Skip to main content

 Overview and purpose

-This guidance provides information for local authorities on their roles in the delivery of the Homes for Ukraine scheme in Wales in relation to individual sponsors.
+This guidance provides information for local authorities on their critical roles in the delivery of the Homes for Ukraine scheme in Wales.

 The UK Government’s Homes for Ukraine scheme relies on individuals in the UK, with at least 6 months leave to remain, acting as a sponsor and matching with people displaced from Ukraine.

-The Welsh Government’s Super Sponsor route is a quicker and safer route for displaced people from Ukraine to come to the UK.
-It removes the need for applicants to be matched with a host before being given permission travel to the UK.
+The Welsh Government’s Super Sponsor route offered a quick and safe route for displaced people from Ukraine to come to the UK.
+It removed the need for applicants to be matched with a host before being given permission travel to the UK.

 This guidance outlines the role of councils in supporting Ukrainian guests who: